alessiodesogus/alessiodesogus.github.io/youniverse.md

 For the second observation, this variability in top videos suggests that more popular videos tend to polarize opinion.
 Maybe, this pattern comes from
 1. genuine desire to contribute to the destigmatization of mental health issue?
-2. a pursuit of popularity = trend-following?
+2. a pursuit of popularity => trend-following?

 To understand what the popular videos are trying to deliver with such polarized sentiment score distributions, we may turn to topic detection analysis based on the LDA model.

 ### 2.3.2 Topic keywords of the videos

-We focus on the top 1000 videos with the highest popularity scores, analyzing their titles to grasp the core topics, as titles can concisely summarize the videos' themes.
+We focus on the top 500 videos with the highest popularity scores, analyzing their titles to grasp the core topics, as titles can concisely summarize the videos' themes comparing to the description parts with some irrelevant information like URL.

 {% include lda_topic.html %}